black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 Use bracket notation to access an object within the weapons array and assign it to your newWeapon variable.
 Place the variable currentWeaponIndex within the brackets.

 When you use a variable in bracket notation, you are accessing the property or index by the value of that variable.

+# Step 89
+weapons[currentWeaponIndex] is an object.
+Use dot notation to get the name property of that object.